 Join the conversation by attending a Campus Conversation or a New York Times Talk.
 Students, faculty, and staff are welcome.
 These discussions are a way to get students more engaged with local, regional, national, and/or international occurrences.

-The New York Times Talks are held from 12:00 PM – 1:30 PM on the third floor of the University Union (unless otherwise stated).
+The New York Times Talks series brings students, faculty and staff together in meaningful conversations about some of the latest topics in the local, national, and international news.
 Attendees are encouraged to be active participants in the conversation, as well as have an open mind and be respectful of other’s thoughts, opinions, and ideas.
 Pizza and beverages are provided at each of the Talks.

 The Office of Civic Engagement & Social Responsibility is looking for faculty and staff members who are interested in engaging the campus community in a discussion about a topic they are passionate about.
-If you are interested in facilitating a New York Times Talk or have any questions about facilitating a talk please contact civicengagement AT_TOWSON.
+If you are interested in facilitating a New York Times Talk or Campus Conversation, or have any questions about facilitating any of these, please contact civicengagement AT_TOWSON.
 Past topics have ranged from health care reform to gay marriage, immigration to climate change.